Skip to main content

 Paul and the Law

 These broad thoughts about government may help us in considering Paul’s view of the Law.
-He has in view two different people: Jews and Christians (Jews and Gentiles).
+He has in view two different people: Jews and Christians.
 They have the same God, but their constitutions are different.
 The one constitution, that of Moses, functioned for a sinful people in covenant relationship with God.
 The other constitution, that of Christ, functioned for a righteous people in covenant relationship with God.
 They were not righteous through works of the Law but through the work of Jesus Christ.
 Jesus was able to bring about the constitutional change because He fulfilled the righteous requirements of the Law, and now those ‘in Him’ were righteous by His righteousness.

 The Christian constitution was not of the same sort as the Jewish constitution in regard to laws.
 Laws were necessary because people were sinful.
 We might say that, if a people obeyed the speed limit, they would not need speed signs.
 In fact, we might compare the United Kingdom to the United States of America in this example.
 In the UK, drivers are expected to know the speed limit on different sorts of roads.
 Thus, they rarely need signs.
 In the US, roads have speed signs everywhere.
 On this example, the UK is comparable to a Christian constitution with respect to the law, and the USA is comparable to the Jewish constitution.
 The example is further helpful in that both countries have speed limits, they just relate differently to them.
 Christians do not oppose the laws of the Old Testament—so far as they relate to those who are not Jews.
 The difference is that they do not need legal regulations because they are serving God in a different way by keeping in step with the Holy Spirit.